ingresso-group/slate/source/includes/_intro.md

 you will return a transaction reference that you can then purchase via the API.
 View the [Feather documentation and demo](https://github.com/ingresso-group/feather-demo).

-3. Ingresso also offer partners an individually branded "white label" ticketing website - for example [Ticketmaster Theatre](https://theatre.ticketmaster.co.uk) and [From The Box Office](https://www.fromtheboxoffice.com) are fully developed by Ingresso.
-It is possible to use the API in conjunction with a white label website as a **partial integration**.
+3. **Partial Integration**: Ingresso also offer partners an individually branded "white label" ticketing website - for example [Ticketmaster Theatre](https://theatre.ticketmaster.co.uk) and [From The Box Office](https://www.fromtheboxoffice.com) are fully developed by Ingresso.
+It is possible to use the API in conjunction with a white label website as a partial integration.
 Some examples of partial integrations:

     * Maintain a listing of events on your own site, and use Ingresso's white label website for booking the tickets.
 In this case the Ingresso API can be used to [list events](#events-list).

     * Ingresso have invested in a high-conversion booking app (where the customer selects their performance and seats).
 This page is often where most development time is spent.
 It is possible to link to our booking page and we will automatically redirect back to your checkout page once the customer has successfully reserved their seats.
 You can link to our full booking page or just embed our seat selection widget within your site.

     * Use the Ingresso API to display events, performances and availability, then send your customer to our white label website for checkout.
 It is possible for Ingresso to then redirect the customer back to your confirmation page if the purchase is successful.